rolandshoemaker/theca/README.md

 	    -k KEY, --key KEY                   Encryption key to use for encryption/ decryption, a prompt will be
 	                                        displayed if no key is provided.
+	    --new-key KEY                       Specifies the encryption key for a profile when using `encrypt-profile`,
+	                                        a prompt will be displayed if no key is provided.

 	Search:
 	    --search-body                       Search the body of notes instead of